 by Jess Leong

-Many general rules of the fat bike trail are the same as mountain biking or riding on regular trails.
-However, there is a major difference to keep in mind in addition to the general rules of the trial.
+Many general rules for fat bike trails are the same as those for mountain biking or paved trails.
+However, there is a key distinction to keep in mind, in addition to the trial’s general rules.

 Practicing fat bike etiquette is an enhancement to general trail rules

 The International Mountain Bicycling Association (IMBA) developed the “Rules of the Trail” to promote responsible and courteous conduct on shared-use trails.
-Keep in mind that conventions for yielding and passing may vary in different locations or with traffic conditions.
+Keep in mind that conventions for yielding and passing may vary by location or traffic conditions.
 This list is also on IMBA‘s website and in the Minnesota Bike/Hike Guide.

 Before You Ride